A Regenerative Supply Chain

 For many consumers, a distrust of science and modern technology motivates this shift.
 Such a reflex can be exaggerated and ignorant, without question, and food industry professionals often find it frustrating.
 However, more reflective approaches can acknowledge the benefits of some food technology while also drawing on science that highlights some of the problems with our food supply chain.

 Jo Robinson’s book, referenced above, shows how nutrient density in our food has suffered at the source because modern farming and food preferences have selected less-nutritious varieties.
 More recently, Charles Massy’s magisterial book Call of the Reed Warbler demonstrates how short-sighted farming practices can damage the health of the land, the water, and the climate as well as the end consumer.

 Soil to Store

 To eat well and promote health, we need a food system that promotes health from the very start and for all: not only from seed to plate but also from soil to store.
 This is not an argument for promoting the environment or the consumer at the expense of the farmer or the food company, however.
-A truly healthy food system would encourage health for all, and that includes providing a means for farmers and food makers to earn a reasonable living.
-A better supply chain means one that helps farmers and food companies meet the urgent demand to feed a growing planet, while using our new knowledge of nutrient density and sustainable system health to promote better food for all.
+A truly healthy food system, a regenerative supply chain, would encourage health for all, and that includes providing a means for farmers and food makers to earn a reasonable living.
+A better, regenerative supply chain means one that helps farmers and food companies meet the urgent demand to feed a growing planet, while using our new knowledge of nutrient density and sustainable system health to promote better food for all.